The Best 9mm Pistols

 Range Guns

-These kinds of pistols can vary considerably, and can include everything from basic plinkers to super-modded competition pistols which big, extended magazines, built-in compensators, and very long barrels for as much sight radius as possible.
+These kinds of pistols can vary considerably and can include everything from basic plinkers to super-modded competition pistols which big, extended magazines, built-in compensators, and very long barrels for as much sight radius as possible.

 5. Customization

-Many of the best 9mm pistols will have modular components that allow for the user to customize various aspects of the grip and frame to their preference.
-Some pistols have fantastic grips with textured surfaces or ergonomic shapes.
+Many of the best 9mm pistols will have modular components that allow the user to customize various aspects of the grip and frame to their preference.

 The Beretta APX family has a size that's right for everyone.
 From left to right: the full-size, compact, and sub-compact APX.